About This Chapter

 24. Endocytosis: Definition, Types & Examples

 Discover how cells 'eat' and 'drink' without having hands or a mouth!
-Read about the various ways that cells accomplish this, and take a quiz to test your understanding.
+Read about the various ways in which cells accomplish this, and take a quiz to test your understanding.

 25. Osmotic Pressure: Definition & Formula